Sidebar Site Navigation

 - Take care of removing registration holds prior to your registration date.

-- Check your mid-term grades on WyoWeb in the Registration Tools channel.
+- Check your mid-term grades on WyoWeb in Student Records > Grades.
 If you are not passing a course, meet with your instructor to determine if you will be able to pass the course.